 In 2005, conservatives on campus began formulating a new publication named The Minnesota Republic.

-In 2005, the Golden Gophers women's basketball team was ranked a 3 seed in the NCAA tournament.
+In 2005, the Golden Gophers women's basketball team reached their highest ranking in the NCAA tournament with a 3 seed.

-The first issue of The Minnesota Republic was released in February 2006.
+In February 2006, the first issue of The Minnesota Republic was released.

 In September 2006, funding by student service fees started for The Minnesota Republic.